 The R88 mkII is a stereo ribbon microphone.
 The R88 utilises a Blumlein design to capture a full and rich sound.
 The Blumlein technique is two figure-of-8 microphones, set in close proximity at 90-degree angles giving a detailed stereo image.

-The r88 mkII is an excellent microphone for recording drum overheads, as a room microphone, orchestral, guitar amps and choirs.
+The R88 mkII is an excellent microphone for recording drum overheads, as a room microphone, orchestral, guitar amps and choirs.

 This unique looking microphone has been used during the course of the Beatles career on a number of recordings.
 The STC 4038 has established itself as a widely used broadcast microphone within the BBC, and are still being used by the BBC to this day.

 “I was experimenting with 4038s on overheads.
 They’re big ribbons; you have to boost the high end.
 But there was a certain relationship, for some reason, on the 4038s, between mixing them in with the close mics, that really worked.
 Something to do with the phasing, I suppose.
 When you reversed the phase on the snare mic, it always came as a much bigger, fatter snare sound when you used the 4038s.
 It had to do with the bottom end on them.
-And they were also figure-of-eight, so it was kicking back”..
+And they were also figure-of-eight, so it was kicking back”.

-The Neumann U87 was the first solid-state Neumann mic that Abbey Road embraced in 1969.
+The Neumann U87, a more modern and trouble-free replacement of the U67, was the first solid-state Neumann mic that Abbey Road embraced in 1969.
 The large diaphragm condenser microphone that has a huge history behind it.
-The U87 has been used on John Lennon’s – Imagine, Marvin Gayes’ – Whats going on, Jeff Buckley’s – Grace.
+You can hear it on the greatest music in history, including John Lennon’s “Imagine”, Marvin Gaye’s “Whats going on” and Jeff Buckley’s “Grace”.